-The materials relating to the Offering (as defined in the Preliminary Prospectus) do not constitute, and may not be used in connection with, an offer or solicitation in any place where offers or solicitations are not permitted by law.
-No action has been or will be taken in any jurisdiction by any of the Issuer, the JGCs or the JBRs that would or is intended to, permit a public offering of the GDRs, or possession or distribution of the Preliminary Prospectus or any other offering or publicity material relating to the GDRs, in any country or jurisdiction where action for that purpose is required.
+The materials relating to the Offering (as defined in the Prospectus) do not constitute, and may not be used in connection with, an offer or solicitation in any place where offers or solicitations are not permitted by law.
+No action has been or will be taken in any jurisdiction by any of the Issuer, the JGCs or the JBRs that would or is intended to, permit a public offering of the GDRs, or possession or distribution of the Prospectus (in preliminary, proof or final form) or any other offering or publicity material relating to the GDRs, in any country or jurisdiction where action for that purpose is required.
 If a jurisdiction requires that the Offering be made by a licensed broker or dealer and the JGCs or the JBRs or any affiliate of the JGCs or the JBRs is a licensed broker or dealer in that jurisdiction, the Offering shall be deemed to be made by the JGCs or the JBRs or such affiliate on behalf of the Issuer in such jurisdiction.
-Recipients of the Preliminary Prospectus who intend to subscribe for or purchase the securities are reminded that any subscription or purchase may only be made on the basis of the information contained in the Final Prospectus.

-Restrictions: Nothing in the Preliminary Prospectus constitutes an offer of securities for sale to persons other than specified QIBs or Qualified Investors to whom it is directed and access has been limited so that it shall not constitute a general solicitation.
-If you gain access to the Preliminary Prospectus contrary to the foregoing restrictions, you will be unable to subscribe for or purchase any of the securities described therein.
+Restrictions: Nothing in the Prospectus constitutes an offer of securities for sale to persons other than specified QIBs or Qualified Investors to whom it is directed and access has been limited so that it shall not constitute a general solicitation.
+If you gain access to the Prospectus contrary to the foregoing restrictions, you will be unable to subscribe for or purchase any of the securities described therein.

-You are reminded that the Preliminary Prospectus has been delivered to you on the basis that you are a person into whose possession the Preliminary Prospectus may be lawfully delivered in accordance with the laws of the jurisdiction in which you are located and you may not nor are you authorised to deliver the Preliminary Prospectus, electronically or otherwise, to any other person.
-If you receive the Preliminary Prospectus by e-mail, you should not reply by e-mail to this announcement.
+You are reminded that the Prospectus has been delivered to you on the basis that you are a person into whose possession the Prospectus may be lawfully delivered in accordance with the laws of the jurisdiction in which you are located and you may not nor are you authorised to deliver the Prospectus, electronically or otherwise, to any other person.
+If you receive the Prospectus by e-mail, you should not reply by e-mail to this announcement.
 Any reply e-mail communications, including those you generate by using the "Reply" function on your e-mail software, will be ignored or rejected.
-If you receive the

-Preliminary Prospectus in electronic format by e-mail, your use of such Preliminary Prospectus in electronic format and email is at your own risk and it is your responsibility to take precautions to ensure that each is free from viruses and other items of a destructive nature.
+If you receive the Prospectus in electronic format by e-mail, your use of such Prospectus in electronic format and email is at your own risk and it is your responsibility to take precautions to ensure that each is free from viruses and other items of a destructive nature.

-The Preliminary Prospectus has been sent to you in an electronic format and you are reminded that documents transmitted via this media may be altered or changed during the process of transmission and, consequently, none of the Issuer, the JGCs or the JBRs, their respective affiliates, directors, officers, employees, representatives and agents or any other person controlling the Issuer, the JGCs or the JBRs or any of their respective affiliates accepts any liability or responsibility whatsoever in respect of any discrepancies between the Preliminary Prospectus distributed to you in electronic format and the hard-copy version available to you on request from the Issuer, the JGCs or the JBRs.
+The Prospectus has been sent to you in an electronic format and you are reminded that documents transmitted via this media may be altered or changed during the process of transmission and, consequently, none of the Issuer, the JGCs or the JBRs, their respective affiliates, directors, officers, employees, representatives and agents or any other person controlling the Issuer, the JGCs or the JBRs or any of their respective affiliates accepts any liability or responsibility whatsoever in respect of any discrepancies between the Prospectus distributed to you in electronic format and the hard-copy version available to you on request from the Issuer, the JGCs or the JBRs.